ReactorKit/ReactorKit/README.md

 ReactorKit suggests some conventions to write clean and concise code.

-* A reactor should have the ServiceProvider as a first argument of an initializer.
+* A reactor should have the ServiceProvider as the first argument of its initializer.

     ```swift
     class MyViewReactor {